Chess boxing: History

-The first chessboxing event was put on by Dutch performance artist Iepe Rubingh.
-Rubingh's idea to create a new sport fusing the two disciplines, chess and boxing, originates from the 1992 comic Froid Équateur, written by French comic book artist Enki Bilal, that portrays a chessboxing world championship.
+The first chess boxing event was put on by Dutch performance artist Iepe Rubingh.
+Rubingh's idea to create a new sport fusing the two disciplines, chess and boxing, originates from the 1992 comic Froid Équateur, written by French comic book artist Enki Bilal, that portrays a chess boxing world championship.
 In the comic book version, however, the opponents fight an entire boxing match before they face each other in a game of chess.
-Finding this to be impractical, Rubingh developed the idea further until it turned into the competitive sport that chessboxing is today, with alternating rounds of chess and boxing and a detailed set of rules and regulations.
+Finding this to be impractical, Rubingh developed the idea further until it turned into the competitive sport that chess boxing is today, with alternating rounds of chess and boxing and a detailed set of rules and regulations.

 Early years

-The first chessboxing competition took place in Berlin in 2003.
+The first chess boxing competition took place in Berlin in 2003.
 That same year, the first world championship fight was held in Amsterdam, in cooperation with the Dutch Boxing Association as well as the Dutch Chess Federation and under the auspices of the World Chess Boxing Organization (WCBO) that had been founded in Berlin shortly before.
 Dutch middleweight fighters Iepe Rubingh and Jean Louis Veenstra faced each other in the ring.
 After his opponent exceeded the chess time limit, Rubingh won the fight in the eleventh round, going down in the history books as the first-ever World Chess Boxing Champion.

 WCBA and WCBO

-By 2012, Rubingh in Berlin and Tim Woolgar in London had become the two shining lights of the chessboxing scene.
+By 2012, Rubingh in Berlin and Tim Woolgar in London had become the two shining lights of the chess boxing scene.
 Rubingh's events tended to have a more serious tone, while Woolgar's brought a party atmosphere and larger crowds.
-These two champions of the new sport were unable to agree on forming a unified style, which eventually left the sport with two governing bodies: the World Chessboxing Association (WCBA) and the WCBO.
-This period in chessboxing history was immortalised in the film By Rook or Left Hook – The Story of Chessboxing.
+These two champions of the new sport were unable to agree on forming a unified style, which eventually left the sport with two governing bodies: the World Chess Boxing Association (WCBA) and the WCBO.
+This period in chess boxing history was immortalised in the film By Rook or Left Hook – The Story of Chessboxing.